newhouseb/nginxwebauthn/readme.md

 ## What is this for?

-If you run some small services on a public-facing server that you would like to protect (i.e. Jupyter of VS code-server) and have a Yubikey or similar, you can use this repository to add secure, public-key authentication to it.
+If you run some small services on a public-facing server that you would like to protect (i.e. Jupyter of VS code-server) and have a Yubikey or similar, you can use this repository to add secure, public-key authentication to them.

 ## How?

 Set up NGINX to proxy your service, note that you will also need SSL because WebAuthn only works over HTTPS.
-I highly recommend using letsencrypt + `certbot` so set up SSL:
+I highly recommend using Let's Encrypt + `certbot` so set up SSL:

 ```
 server {